bitoollearner/DataForge/README.md

 - Bias may exist based on design assumptions

 ⚠️ **Important:**
-Synthetic data produced by DataForge must undergo proper validation before being used in production decision-making or for evaluating machine learning models.
+Synthetic data generated by DataForge should be validated before use in production decision-making or machine learning evaluation.

-DataForge is intended for **learning, testing, and demonstration purposes**.
+DataForge is intended for **learning, testing, and demonstration purposes only**.

 ---